 For winter hiking, all you really need is a good pair of synthetic pants over a pair of tights (unless temperatures drop waaaay below freezing and there are piles of snow).
 My legs don’t get super cold, so that’s what I prefer.

 My go-to winter hiking footwear?
-My six year old Lowa Renegade GTX.
+My nine year old Lowa Renegade GTX boots.